devGeanina/BlocAdminMicroModern/README.md

 ## Author
 * **Geanina Chiricuta**

+## Demo
-## Demo - for a more descriptive demo of the actual application (FE) see also my repository for BlocAdminMicro
+For a more descriptive demo of the actual application (FE) see also my repository for BlocAdminMicro.

 https://user-images.githubusercontent.com/35954631/121706844-abdefc00-cade-11eb-8167-37d958447724.mp4